Pine Mountain Settlement School

 Mr. Morris built up the educational and vocational programs at Pine Mountain in a dramatic way.
 He introduced the Cooperative Store project, the Community Service program as part of the school curriculum, and the plan for Guidance Counsel which has made the school unique, and which, along with other progressive features of our program, has been discussed in Mountain Life and Work.

 His influence was (and is) strongly felt all through Harlan County.
-Through the Pine Mountain Guidance Institute the school secured its position of leadership, educationally and socially, in county activities.
+Through the Pine Mountain Guidance Institute [later Rural Youth Guidance Institute] , the school secured its position of leadership, educationally and socially, in county activities and soon gained National recognition.
 Mr. Morris was a strong leader in the Harlan County Planning Council, which was one of the more widely known outgrowths of the Institute. ….

-At the Berea (KY) College website, http://www.berea.edu/hutchinslibrary/specialcollections, a history written for the Guide to the Pine Mountain Settlement School Records includes a description of Glyn Morris’ service to Pine Mountain, as follows:
+The Berea College Archival Record provides a body of work in microfilm that duplicates that found at Pine Mountain.
+In the history written for the Guide to the Pine Mountain Settlement School Records is a description of Glyn Morris’s service to Pine Mountain, as follows

 The departure of Glyn Morris from Pine Mountain brought this tribute in the October 1942 Notes when William Webb came to campus to replace him:

 His life included two marriages, first to Gladys Jones (born c.
-1901 in Vermont), who was with him at PMSS and worked as an assistant in the library, in addition to the positions mentioned above.
-After Gladys’ death, he married Barbara Hoskins.
+1901 in Vermont), who was with him at PMSS and worked as an assistant in the library, in addition to her nursing and buildings and grounds assignments mentioned above.
+After Gladys’ death from cancer, Morris married Barbara Hoskins, a home economics teacher who remained with him until the end of his life in Wilkes-Barre, PA.

-In 1970, he returned to Wilkes-Barre, where he continued writing the last of his books on education and where he established a long-standing relationship with the critic, Edmund Wilson and his circle.* The Wilkes-Barre years are well covered in his autobiography, Less Travelled Roads.
-New York: Vantage Press, 1977.
+In 1970, Morris returned to Wilkes-Barre, the place of his beginnings, where he continued writing the last of his books on education and where he established a deep relationship with his friend and literary critic, Edmund Wilson, and his circle.* The Wilkes-Barre years are well covered in his autobiography, Less Travelled Roads.
+New York: Vantage Press (1977), and reveal another side of Morris that he nurtured in the last years of his life.
+The details of his friendship with Edmund Wilson are gathered in a biography (unpublished) that is in the Beineke Library at Yale.

 In 1976 Glyn Morris made his last trip to Pine Mountain.
-Before coming he established an itinerary which included many of his friends from the 1930s and 1940s and a trip to Evarts, where he spent his final years in Harlan County.
+Before coming he established an itinerary that included many of his friends from the 1930s and 1940s and a trip to Evarts, where he spent his final years in Harlan County.
 He wrote to Alice Cobb, a teacher who was a close friend at Pine Mountain, about his trip.
-In his letter one can see the continuing deep attachment to the School and his concerns for its future.
-A copy of the letter was sent by Morris to Fern and Bill Hayes with whom he kept in continuous contact over the years.
-The letter is a list of his recommendations for re-mediating some of the issues he saw at the school on his visit.
+In his letter, one can see the continuing deep attachment to the School and his concerns for its future.
+A copy of the letter originally addressed to his former secretary, Alice Cobb, was sent by Morris to Fern and Bill Hayes, with whom he kept in continuous contact over the years, as he did with many of his Harlan County and Pine Mountain Settlement friends.
+The letter is a list of his recommendations for remediating some of the issues he saw at the school on his brief last visit.

 Glyn Morris died on October 8, 1993, in Wilkes-Barre, and was buried at Mount Greenwood Cemetery in Trucksville, PA.
 He was preceded in death by his first wife, Gladys, his sister, Lillian Morris, and brother, Walter Morris.